-In fact, integrating plenty of wild salmon into one’s diet — especially when pregnant, planning to be pregnant, or nursing — is actually a great idea, since the omega-3 content of this fish helps to support healthy, cognitive development in utero and into early childhood.
-The American Pregnancy Association encourages smart fish consumption throughout pregnancy due to its critical benefits to the mother; you can read more about that in a post from one of our founders.
-And while you’re at it, check out our blog posts to learn more about the benefits of omega-3-rich seafood for babies (even in small quantities), and for young children as they age up into healthy adolescents.
+Integrating plenty of wild salmon into your diet — especially when pregnant, planning to be pregnant, or nursing — is an excellent idea.
+The omega-3 content of this fish helps to support healthy cognitive development in utero and into early childhood.
+The American Pregnancy Association encourages wise fish consumption throughout pregnancy due to its critical benefits to the mother.
+Omega-3-rich seafood is kids’ ultimate brain food and can kick-start your baby’s brain development.

 What About PCBs?

-Rather than asking, “Is wild caught salmon high in mercury,” some of you may be wondering about other contaminants that may be present in Alaskan salmon.
+You may wonder about other contaminants that may be present in Alaskan salmon.

-The contaminant to look for in salmon is PCBs, or polychlorinated biphenyls, which make their way into salmon near the shores — essentially, PCBs are industrial runoff that pollute the coastlines.
-Importantly, these PCBs are found in farmed salmon, since salmon farms are situated where these pollutants tend to end up.
-Wild salmon, in contrast, spend most of their lives hunting in the far reaches of the sea where you’re less likely to find high concentrations of pollutants.
+The contaminant to look for in salmon is PCBs, or polychlorinated biphenyls, which make their way into salmon near the shores.
+PCBs are industrial runoff that pollute the coastlines.
+Farmed salmon sometimes contains PCBs since it's often raised near pollutants.
+Unlike farmed salmon, wild salmon spends most of its life searching for food in the vast ocean.
+As a result, it's less likely to swim through high concentrations of pollutants.

 So, when it comes to mercury and other pollutants, wild Alaskan salmon is the cleanest and healthiest catch.